Q – How much does River City cost?

 Q – Does my child have to take part in the winter training sessions to play on the spring team?

 A – No but your child will still need to be registered with the club and will need to attend an age appropriate winter training for coaches to evaluate.
 Coaches may ask player to attend more than one training session for correct placement.

 Q – Does my child have to play on a spring team to take part in the winter training sessions?

 A – No. We want River City to fit your needs.
 We designed our programs to be flexible and all inclusive.
 You can take part in the program, or training that best fits what your athlete needs.
 If your child wants to keep their skills sharp during the off season they can use either or both of our winter training sessions.
 If your child wants to compete on one of our teams in the Maine State Premier League, State Cup, or Pine Tree League, the spring session will allow them to play on a competitive team beginning in March.
 Or if your child wants to focus on soccer skill development and play on a competitive spring travel team, you can can take part in all of our sessions.

 Q – When will the games be scheduled?

-A – The spring games traditionally begin, weather permitting, the final weekend of April.
+A – The spring games traditionally begin, weather permitting, the final weekend of March into April.
 The schedules are created by Soccer Maine for all teams competing in the Pine Tree League and the Maine State Premier League and State Cup.
-Those schedules normally are released in March.
+Those schedules normally are released in March two weeks prior to the first game.
 River City will also take part in one tournament per season, that tournament will be held in May in Amherst, NH over Memorial Day Weekend.

 Q – Where will games be played?